LibreCAD/docs/getstart/configure.rst

 Preferences
 -----------

 The preferences can be configured by selecting Options -> Application Preferences.
-Different elements of the preferences ccan be set; Appearance, Paths and Defaults.
+Different elements of the preferences can be set; Appearance, Paths and Defaults.

 ..
 Text for describing images follow image directive.